 The surname Aasen was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where it was of the most ancient surnames in the region.
 They were connected with the Toschachs of Glentilt.

-Important Dates for the Aasen family
+Early History of the Aasen family

 This web page shows only a small excerpt of our Aasen research.
 Another 114 words (8 lines of text) covering the years 1360, 1392, 1504, and 1681 are included under the topic Early Aasen History in all our PDF Extended History products and printed products wherever possible.